 Herpes simplex typically referred to as “herpes” or HSV, is a viral infection caused by the herpes simplex virus.
 The virus comes in two varieties: Herpes type one (HSV-1) and herpes type two (HSV-2).
 Although it can occasionally cause genital herpes, herpes type one (also called herpes labialis) generally leads to sores around the mouth, whereas herpes type two generally leads to genital sores.

 Genital herpes is linked to pregnancy complications, including miscarriage and the development of genital conditions, but rarely causes miscarriage.
-It is, however, vital to treat herpes in pregnant women to reduce these risks, as neonatal herpes, in which the baby is born with the condition as a result of catching the infection from the mother during pregnancy or birth, can pose serious complications.
+It is, however, vital to treat herpes in pregnant women to reduce these risks, as neonatal herpes, in which the baby is born with the condition as a result of catching the infection from the mother during

 Other diseases and infections which can cause miscarriage